Admissions Information

 Transcripts

-Students do not need to submit official academic records.
+Applicants do not need to submit official academic records.
 Unofficial transcripts, or accounts of coursework, are sufficient so long as they list the names of courses, instructors, dates, and grades earned.
-If you are admitted to a degree program, you will need to submit official records before starting the program.
+If you are admitted to a degree program, you will need to submit official records for all degree-granting institutions before starting the program.

 Writing Sample

 The writing sample is required for all applicants.
-It should be an academic paper between 15-25 pages that shows your ability to engage with academic research and make an academic argument.
-For master's applicants, it does not have to be on a topic related to religion.
-For doctoral applicants, it should show some degree of engagement in your intended field and project.
+It should be an academic paper between 15 and 25 pages that shows your ability to engage with educational research and make a scholarly argument.
+For master's applicants, the topic does not have to be related to religion, though this is encouraged where possible.
+For doctoral applicants, it should be legible in the academic study of religion and show some degree of engagement in your intended field and project.
+Writing samples of greater than 25 pages may not be read.
+For further questions about the writing sample, see Application FAQs.